alessgorgo/SimpleCrypt/README.md

 ### Can I use this script on Windows?

 Encryptix is designed for Unix-based systems (Linux and macOS).
-For Windows, you can use WSL (Windows Subsystem for Linux) to run the script.
+On Windows, you can use WSL (Windows Subsystem for Linux) to run Encryptix.

-### Is my data truly secure?
+### How secure is my data?

-Encryptix uses AES-256-CBC encryption, which is widely regarded as secure.
-The use of PBKDF2 for key derivation further enhances the protection by making password guessing significantly harder.
-However, ensuring the security of your passkey is crucial.
+Encryptix uses AES-256-CBC encryption, recognized as highly secure.
+The PBKDF2 key derivation function further strengthens the protection by making password guessing significantly harder.
+The security of your passkey is critical to ensure full protection.

-### How can I automate file encryption?
+### Can I automate encryption tasks?

-You can automate file encryption/decryption by using the `$PASSWORD` environment variable and integrating Encryptix into your existing shell scripts.
+Yes, by using the `$PASSWORD` environment variable, you can automate file encryption and decryption in scripts without needing interactive password input.

 ---